rerun-io/rerun/docs/content/concepts/visualizers-and-overrides.md

 <img src="https://i.postimg.cc/V6k3d2h0/image.png" width="50%">

-It is possible to add and remove visualizers from the user interface.
-It is also possible to have multiple visualizers for the same view entity.
-For example, if both a `Points2D` and `Boxes2D` visualizers are defined in this example, both a box and a point will be displayed.
+It is also possible to have _multiple_ visualizers for the same view entity by using an array:

+snippet: concepts/viscomp-visualizer-override-multiple

+In this case, both a box and a point will be displayed.
+Adding and removing visualizers is also possible from the user interface.